New Zealand has the 7th highest incidence of breast cancer in the world. Mortality from breast cancer is 20% higher in New Zealand than in Australia.

 Our research partnerships

-As a partnership, we have funded approximately $2.4M in the last four years and employed the equivalent of approximately 30 FTE researchers across 25 institutions directly or through collaboration.
+As part of the Breast Cancer Research partnership with the Health Research Council of NZ and the Breast Cancer Foundation NZ, we have jointly funded $2.4M in the last four years and employed the equivalent of approximately 30 FTE researchers across 25 institutions directly or through collaboration.

 "We are slowing the death rate down by 1% per year."